Pedagogical approaches refer to the strategies and techniques used by teachers to facilitate learning in students.

 Cognitivism is a learning theory that focuses on how “information” is received, organized, stored, and retrieved by the mind.

-Cognitivism is a pedagogical approach that emphasizes the point that “instructions” should be always given clearly and concisely that makes them meaningful and understandable to the learner or listener
+Cognitivism is a pedagogical approach that emphasizes the point that “instructions” should be always given clearly and concisely making them meaningful and understandable to the learner or listener.

 Effective Methods for Implementing the Cognitivism Pedagogical Approach

-- Begin a lesson with a hook so that students remember the lesson because of that catchy hook
+1. Begin a lesson with a hook so that students remember the lesson because of that catchy hook.

-- Recalling the previous lesson and relating it with the current lesson adds an extra layer of memory, when the student would recall one of the lessons, they’d automatically remember its references with the previous one and this process goes on, eventually connecting multiple lessons and even whole chapters into a chain of easily understandable and memorized concepts.
+2. Recalling the previous lesson and relating it with the current lesson adds an extra layer of memory, when the student recalls one of the lessons, they automatically remember its references with the previous one and this process goes on, eventually connecting multiple lessons and even whole chapters into a chain of easily understandable and memorized concepts.

-- Using graphics to convey concepts because graphics and images stay way longer in our minds than words and sentences do
+4. Using graphics to convey concepts because graphics and images stay way longer in our minds than words and sentences do.

 Pedagogical Approach 3: Constructivism